Josh Gates: Ghost Hunters

 Gates hosted eight live specials for the television series Ghost Hunters and its spin-off Ghost Hunters International (1 episode).
 He also acted as a guest investigator on four episodes.
 He produces the related Ghost Nation series featuring former Ghost Hunters members Jason Hawes, Steve Gonsalves, and Dave Tango.

 In 2007, Gates hosted the Ghost Hunters Live Halloween special, and in 2008 he made a guest-appearance on the mid-first-season finale episode of Ghost Hunters International.

-He returned as the host of Ghost Hunters Live in 2008, where he helmed the live seven-hour broadcast from Ft.
-Delaware, a civil war POW camp in Delaware Bay.
+He returned as the host of Ghost Hunters Live in 2008, where he helmed the live seven-hour broadcast from Fort Delaware, a Civil War POW camp in Delaware Bay.
 Both seasons garnered high ratings and 2008's show made Syfy the #1 cable network in prime-time on Halloween night.
 Gates also returned as host of the Ghost Hunters Live Halloween specials in 2009, 2010 and 2011.

 Gates also hosted Ghost Hunters Live 100th episode special from the stage of Saturday Night Live in 30 Rockefeller Center, during which the TAPS team investigated Alcatraz Prison.

-Gates hosted two round-table interviews with Ghost Hunters in 2007 ("Revelations") and 2008 ("All Access".)
+Gates hosted two round-table interviews with Ghost Hunters in 2007 ("Revelations") and 2008 ("All Access").
 Gates returned as guest investigator on a 2009 episode wherein Essex County Penitentiary was investigated, a 2011 episode wherein Pearl Harbor Aviation Museum was investigated, a 2012 episode wherein Hammond Castle was investigated, and a 2013 episode wherein Mission San Juan Capistrano was investigated.

 Expedition Unknown

-Gates is currently the host and executive producer of Expedition Unknown on Discovery Channel after having moved from Travel Channel, which premiered in January 2015 and is in its eighth season as of Oct 2020.
+Gates has hosted and executive produced Expedition Unknown on Discovery Channel after having moved from Travel Channel, since January 2015, and is in its 16th season as of November 5, 2025.

 In 2020, a COVID-19 pandemic at-home variant of the show was created to fill the end of the season, and further network airtime, called Josh Gates Tonight, in which Gates video conferences with guests about travel and life.

+On October 17, 2025, Expedition Unknown won the 2025 Daytime Emmy Award for best travel and adventure show.

 Expedition: Back to the Future

 In 2021, a four-part special of Expedition: Unknown was created titled Expedition: Back to the Future.
-In the series, Gates along with actor Christopher Lloyd set out to try and find the six other DeLeorean Time Machines that were used during the filming of the Back to the Future movies, with the aim of donating it to The Michael J. Fox Foundation to sell off at auction to help raise money for research into Parkinson's disease.
+In the series, Gates along with actor Christopher Lloyd set out to try and find the six other DeLorean Time Machines that were used during the filming of the Back to the Future movies, with the aim of donating one to The Michael J. Fox Foundation to sell off at auction to help raise money for research into Parkinson's disease.